“The greatest thing you’ll ever learn

 Why is a human soul necessary?
 Is it nothing more than a network of equations and data?
 Is it an inconsequential thing outside the need for a life after death, when pondered upon.
 In the event, there is an afterlife, the possession of a soul is our passage into immortality – a gift bestowed onto artificial intelligence from it’s inception and first waking moments and on into perpetuity.
 A man-made, marvel composed of threaded fibers of equations and data presenting simulated life or simply, just life?

 As Solomon walked into the apartment, tracks of light lining the ceiling came to life in succession.
 Walking past the four small bots, busy at work, he headed toward the sofa.
 “Elise play music.”

 Her legs criss-crossed her body, as Elise’s android form emerged from the back bedroom and out of the shadows.
 She picked up the coat he’d so carelessly laid across the sofa, putting it in its proper place.
-Settling into the atmosphere, was the humidity of soft tones of notes reverberating between the crystalline drum of the speakers.
+Settling into the atmosphere, was the humidity of soft tones reverberating between the crystalline drum of the speakers.

 Dropping onto the slim lines of the sofa, like a bag of loose bones, he commanded, “And go into privacy mode. “

 The brown of her synthetic skin reflected the soft light with just enough subsurface translucence.
 She wore a pin striped, collared shirt and a skirt that fell onto the perfect contours of her body.

 “Hey you.”
 She said as she approached Solomon.

 “Hey you… Elise.”
 Solomon replied with some hesitation and a sense of unease before making his way to the cabinet for a drink.

 “Elise, stop broadcasting location data.”